-- Loosen drain valve (A) on each fuel filter all the way so that the valve opens to the hold tabs (B) and drain water and debris as needed.
-Retighten valves securely. - NOTE: Any water in fuel is drained into the bottom of the fuel filters.
+- Loosen drain valve (A) on each fuel filter all the way so that the valve opens to the hold tabs (B) and drain water and debris as needed. - NOTE: Any water in fuel is drained into the bottom of the fuel filters.
 The operator is signaled by an amber indicator on the instrument panel.
-To service, see DRAIN WATER FROM FUEL FILTERS in Service as Required. - A-Drain Valve B-Hold Tabs
+To service, see DRAIN FUEL/WATER SEPARATOR BOWL in Service as Required.

+A-Drain Valve B-Hold Tabs